GabrieSpontoni/Comandos-para-Linux-GitBash/comandos_linux/comandos_linux.md

-## Alguns comandos do terminal do linux :computer:
+## Alguns comandos do terminal do linux:computer: